NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-using-the-dotnet-cli.md

 ms.topic: quickstart
 ---

-# Quickstart: Install and use a package using the dotnet CLI
+# Quickstart: Install and use a package with the dotnet CLI

 NuGet packages contain compiled binary code that developers make available for other developers to use in their projects.
 For more information, see [What is NuGet](../What-is-NuGet.md).
-This quickstart describes how to install the popular [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json) NuGet package into a .NET project by using the `dotnet add package` command.
+This quickstart describes how to install the popular [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json) NuGet package into a .NET project by using the [dotnet add package](/dotnet/core/tools/dotnet-add-package) command.

 You refer to installed packages in code with a `using <namespace>` directive, where `<namespace>` is the package name.
 You can then use the package's API in your project.